GSA/GitHub-Administration/README.md

 4. Change the repo status to `Public` unless it does must be private.
 5. It is usually convenient to check the box to `Initialize this repository with a README`.
 6. You will usually not need to worry about adding a `.gitignore`.
-7. Unless there is a specific reason not to, choose `Creative Commons Zero v1.0 Universal` as the license.
+7. 8.
+Please choose the type of license from the dropdown.
+For a description of the license types, see https://help.github.com/articles/licensing-a-repository
 8. Click Create Repository
 9. If prompted, choose the most appropriate team that you are a member of that should be given permission to the repo.